efonne/pfsense/README.md

 # Information about branches

 ## Hyper-V_patches
-Merge this when doing a gitsync to pull in some workarounds to make the Hyper-V/VirtualServer/VirtualPC emulated network interfaces function.
+Merge this when doing a gitsync to pull in some workarounds to make the Hyper-V/VirtualServer/VirtualPC legacy emulated network interfaces function.
 It is designed to be mergeable into 2.0.x or current.

 To merge automatically every time you use gitsync, create /root/.gitsync_merge if it does not exist and add this line to it: